keshon/pixel-powaahh/README.md

 ### Usage

 Download the archive and unpack it.
 You will see two folders: `upload` and `processed`.
 The folder `upload` is where you copy your original images.
-You may copy whole foldels with nested structure - they will be preserved after optimization.
+You may copy whole foldels with nested structure.
 Once you launch the program (see examples below) the optimized images (with preserved folder structure if any) will be placed `processed` folder.

 To optimize both PNG and JPEG images: